Health Care Professionals

 - among nurses and health care assistants, higher levels of burnout are associated with higher rates of both patient mortality and dissemination of hospital-transmitted infections

 - In medical students, burnout has been linked to dishonest clinical behaviours, a decreased sense of altruism, and alcohol and substance abuse

 - High rates of physician burnout also correlate with lower patient satisfaction ratings

-At an institutional level, burnout results in greater job turnover and increased thoughts of quitting among physicians and nurses.
+At an institutional level, burnout results in greater job turnover and increased thoughts of quitting among health care professionals.

-It also results in decreased workforce efficiency: a recent Mayo Clinic study estimated the loss of productivity due to physician burnout as the equivalent of eliminating seven entire medical school graduating classes.
-Consequently, burnout may contribute to an already impending physician and nursing shortage.
+It also results in decreased workforce efficiency: a recent Mayo Clinic study estimated the loss of productivity due to health care professional burnout as the equivalent of eliminating seven entire medical school graduating classes.
+Consequently, burnout may contribute to an already impending physician, nursing and HCA shortage.

 The symptoms of burnout seem to overlap with those of depressive disorders.
 In one study, over 90% of participants assessed as “burned out” by the MBI also met diagnostic criteria for depression and scored 15 or greater on the Patient Health Questionnaire-9 (PHQ-9).
 In another study, depressed and “burned out” participants displayed similar attentional and behavioral alterations

 Medscape gives physicians a list of possible burnout causes and asks them to rank their significance.
 Over the last five years the following list have consistently been ranked as 3 of the top four factors: